AUCD Emerging Leaders Interns

 Time Commitment, and Stipend

-• Work approximately 4-5 hours per week, except for the time immediately around conference/events in which time commitment may increase
+• Work approximately 4-5 hours per week, except for the time immediately around conferences/events in which time commitment may increase

-• Each intern will receive a total stipend of $1,750 divided into two equal installments at the end of each academic semester
+• Each intern will receive a total stipend of $1,750 divided into two equal installments and provided at the end of each academic semester.

 Application Process

-Prior to applying, all interested trainees are encouraged to have a conversation with their Center/Program Director or Training Director about the time and travel commitments associated with the position.
+Before applying, all interested trainees are encouraged to have a conversation with their Center/Program Director or Training Director about the time and travel commitments associated with the position.
 For example, it will be helpful for applicants to know if internship hours can be applied to training requirements (e.g., a leadership project) or not.
-Please read all the required submitted materials carefully.
+Applications that do not include all the required elements risk not being reviewed.

 • (1) why you want to serve in this role